Evolutionary psychiatry: Schizophrenia

 Hypotheses explaining schizophrenia as resulting from adaptation vary widely.
-Early theorists proposed it conveyed improvements to the immune system or illness recovery or facilitates group-splitting.
-Inspired by the longstanding cultural ideas of madness as related to genius, Nettle proposed that schizotypy could be related to creative success, which added to mating success, and that the positive effects of schizotypal traits might be an explanation for why these traits persist.
+Early theorists proposed it conveyed improvements to the immune system or illness recovery or facilitated group-splitting.
+Inspired by the longstanding cultural ideas of madness as related to genius, Daniel Nettle proposed that schizotypy could be related to creative success, which added to mating success, and that the positive effects of schizotypal traits might be an explanation for why these traits persist.
 However, the measured fecundity benefit of such traits has been found to not outweigh the cost of schizophrenia via inclusive fitness (although this may be due to selection bias).

 The shamanism hypothesis of schizophrenia states that in traditional societies the experience of psychosis facilitated the induction of shamans (magico-religious practitioners such as medicine men, diviners, witch doctors, exorcists and mediums).
 Shamanism is a common feature of human societies, with certain individuals deemed to have a particular connection to the supernatural world which gives them the ability to perform magic, especially healing.
-This in particular is used explain the common religious and grandiose content of psychotic experiences and the belief in supernatural powers, which may have been believed rather than disbelieved in traditional societies.
+This has been used by proponents of the shamanism hypothesis to explain why psychotic experiences often feature religious and grandiose content and beliefs of holding supernatural powers, claims which may have been accepted by society more broadly in traditional cultures.
 The onset of schizophrenia also closely resembles shamanic initiations, which often feature hallucinations, delusions and incoherent speech.
-Possible links between shamanism and insanity have been recognised for many decades by anthropologists (e.g. "...mentally ill people are often regarded as holy in primitive societies" and "Feeblemindedness is treated with scorn in Niue today, but insanity still calls forth respect") but the most recent iteration of the theory is by Joseph Polimeni, who argues that shamans facilitate group functioning, and so psychosis evolved as a result of group selection.
+Possible links between shamanism and insanity have been recognised for many decades by anthropologists (e.g. "...mentally ill people are often regarded as holy in primitive societies" and "Feeblemindedness is treated with scorn in Niue today, but insanity still calls forth respect") but the most recent iteration of the theory has been advanced by Joseph Polimeni, who argues that shamans facilitate group functioning, and so psychosis evolved as a result of group selection.
 Critics have argued that the trance states and self-control exhibited by shamans are unlike the characteristics of schizophrenia.